-Develop Standards and Guidances and other documents related to IT audits.
+Develop Standards, Guidances and other documents related to IT audits.

-Create and share best practices and methods in Information Technology (IT) related audits, and to facilitate the exchange of information & experience and encourage bilateral and regional cooperation.
+Create and share best practices and methods in IT related audits, facilitate the exchange of information & experience, and encourage bilateral and regional cooperation.

-Promote partnerships among SAIs, and also between SAIs and academic/research institutions and international organizations with a view to enhancing professional capacities in IT Audit.
+Promote partnerships among SAIs, and also between SAIs and academic/research institutions and international organizations, with a view to enhancing professional capacities in IT Audit.

-Disseminate guidelines and tool kits for development and adoption of professional standards.
+Disseminate guidelines and tool kits for the development and adoption of professional standards.

 Facilitate concurrent, joint and coordinated IT audits among SAIs.

-4. Rule of Procedures
+4. Rules of Procedure

-WGITA matters shall be approved with consensus based on thorough communication and discussion.
+WGITA matters shall be approved by consensus based on thorough communication and discussion.
 When necessary, decisions can be made by a simple majority.

 Important issues, including but not limited to revision of ToR and change of Chair and/or Vice Chair, shall be presented to the INTOSAI Governing Board for approval.